taimax13/github_exercises/01_getting_started.md

 You can use the terminal to list the contents of the present working directory.
 Use the `ls` command to list the items in the present working directory.

 You can use the terminal to change the location of the present working directory.
-Use `cd <filepath_for_folder>` to change directories (to move the termianl into that named folder).
+Use `cd <filepath_for_folder>` to change directories (to move the terminal into that named folder).
 For instance, if the folder you want to change into is in your present working directory and is named `developer_projects`, to change your present working directory to that folder, type `cd developer_projects` and hit enter.
 Note that because this folder is in the present working directory, you just type `cd` followed by the folder name rather than the whole path for that folder.

 Type `pwd` to confirm that you are in the correct folder.
 Type `ls` to see its contents.
 Repeat these steps until the present working directory for your terminal is the one where you want your project folder to live.